-After publishing last week’s post Learn to Love Yourself and Be Your Own Best Friend I received several emails from readers asking, “what are some ways that I can learn to love myself?”
+After publishing the post Learn to Love Yourself and Be Your Own Best Friend I received several emails from readers asking, “what are some ways that I can learn to love myself?”
 So, in this post, I thought I would answer this question by sharing with you my 6 ways to learn to love yourself.

 First of all, it’s important to understand that learning to love yourself takes time and a change of mindset.
 You’re not just going to wake up tomorrow and instantly be 100% comfortable with being you.
 You have to actively take steps toward changing your thoughts and intercepting negative self talk when it occurs.
 You have to frequently stop yourself and ask, “have I been kind to myself today?”
 Although it can be an intense and emotional process, it’s completely worth the effort.